muhdsadry/muhdsadry.github.io/index.md

 #### Phd Students
 1. **Shahmurad Chandio** - "A Model of ICT Acceptance by Academics: A Case in Sindh Province, Pakistan"
-2. **Qayyum Noor Ul** - "Bloom's Taxanomy based Assesment fo Computer Programing Code"
+2. **Qayyum Noor Ul** - "Bloom's Taxanomy Based Assesment for Computer Programing Code"

 ---